Updated: Apr 30

 A friend of mine recently purchased a luxury vehicle.
 Its got all the bells and whistles one would expect in a luxury car: moonroof, butter soft leather heated seats, premium sound system, GPS, retractable side mirrors, back up camera, and some other high priced features.
 When he drives this car, you can see the joy on his face.
 His eyes sparkle.
 He’s smiling ear to ear.
 He’s tapping the leather steering wheel to the beat of the music.
 I’m happy because he is happy.

 However, when I ask him if he wants to travel to (insert anywhere), his standard answer is “OH, you know I can’t afford that”.
 HuH?
-My first thought was “well if you scale back you living expenses by BLAH, BLAH, BLAH...”
+My first thought was “well if you scale back your living expenses by cutting out BLAH, BLAH, BLAH...”

 LoL - you can admit it, that was YOUR first thought too.
 That or “you ain’t living your best life!”

 But, who are WE to judge what “best life” means to others?
 When he is in his car, or looking out at his Lake Michigan view, he has the same exact look that I have when I’ve just bought a flight to a new destination, that look of pure joy.
 Doesn’t that define happiness, or “best life”, for HIM?

 Travel is personal.
 It's not a competition.

 It's not a race.

 It should not bring about feelings of jealousy or anger.